surajcm/json-formatter/readme.md

 ## Udemy JSON formatter

-To format and edit JSO for udemy question course.
+To format and edit JSON for udemy question course.